Kagu

 The kagu or cagou (Rhynochetos jubatus) is a crested, long-legged, and bluish-grey bird endemic to the dense mountain forests of New Caledonia.
-It is the only surviving member of the genus Rhynochetos and the family Rhynochetidae, although a second species has been described from the fossil record.
+It is the only surviving member of the genus Rhynochetos and family Rhynochetidae, although a second species has been described from the fossil record.

 Measuring 55 cm in length, it has pale grey plumage and bright red legs.
-Its 'nasal corns' are a unique feature not shared with any other bird.
+Its nasal corns are a unique feature not shared with any other bird.
 Almost flightless, it spends its time on or near the ground, where it hunts its invertebrate prey and builds a nest of sticks on the forest floor.
-Both parents share incubation of a single egg, as well as rearing the chick.
+Both parents share incubation of a single egg and rearing the chick.
 It has proven vulnerable to introduced predators and is threatened with extinction.